 Pictured is our favorite salt kiln used for producing pottery and sculptures at Lick Creek Pottery in Makanda, Illinois, from 1972 to 1974.

-Firing a salt kiln is an exciting but challenging process.
+Firing a catenary arch salt kiln is an exciting but challenging process.
 It can produce surprising results and involves harmful gases that are crucial for glazing.
 Salt is added to the kiln at high temperatures to create a salt glaze.
 The heat breaks down the salt, sodium-chloride, producing sodium and chlorine gases.
 The sodium oxide then reacts with the silica and alumina in the clay, forming a sodium alumina-silicate glaze, while the chlorine gas escapes as hydrogen chloride.

 We no longer do salt glazing due to the harmful hydrogen chloride gas produced.